-- prepare the board of directors' supervision of the Company's financial reporting process; - monitor the systems for internal control and risk management; - · have continuous contact with the Company's auditor regarding the audit of the annual accounts; - review and monitor the independence of the Company's auditor, including in particular the extent to which services other than auditing provided by the auditor or the audit firm represent a threat to the independence of the auditor; - monitor the Company's compliance with applicable legal and regulatory requirements; - handle and investigate concerns raised by the Company's employees related to the internal revision or audit; and - evaluate the audit committee's activities.
+- prepare the board of directors' supervision of the Company's financial reporting process; - monitor the systems for internal control and risk management; - have continuous contact with the Company's auditor regarding the audit of the annual accounts; - review and monitor the independence of the Company's auditor, including in particular the extent to which services other than auditing provided by the auditor or the audit firm represent a threat to the independence of the auditor; - monitor the Company's compliance with applicable legal and regulatory requirements; - handle and investigate concerns raised by the Company's employees related to the internal revision or audit; and - evaluate the audit committee's activities.

-As of 31 December 2020, the audit committee consisted of Emine Lundkvist (Chair) and Live Haukvik.
+The audit committee consist of Emine Lundkvist (Chair) and Live Haukvik.